 If you are the type of person who cringes when you hear the word, “rat,” you are not alone.
 Several million people feel the same way.
-When rats invade your home, in can leave you feeling disgusted, panicked, and ready to run in the other direction.
+When rats invade your home, it can leave you feeling disgusted, panicked, and ready to run in the other direction.
+To make matters even worse, rats and mice are able to carry over fleas to your pets.
 As a solution to your problem, you may seek out natural repellents or rat control services.

 Is It Worth It?

 The use of peppermint oil as a natural repellent is not new.
 In fact, the DIY approach is quite popular and often referred to as a viable solution.
 Unfortunately, there are no specific instructions that indicate how to use peppermint oil properly.
 At most, you may find advice telling you to place the peppermint oil on cotton balls around your home.

 However, the information telling you how much peppermint oil you should use seems to vary.
 Everyone believes they are expert on the subject matter, but the real experts feel differently.
 As it stands, there is not data to prove that peppermint oil deters rats from your property.
 In truth, if a rodent is determined enough, it will not shy away simply because of unpleasant odors.